-- □ When approached about writing a reference letter, consider whether you know the person well enough to evaluate her/his qualifications.
-If your endorsement would be weak, it is better to decline than write general comments. - □ Ask for the person's resume and/or list of activities and accomplishments. - Discuss the person's objective with her/him, so that your letter can reflect their articulated goals. - □ TYPE ALL LETTERS OF REFERENCE.
+Th nerefore, the following are suggestions for evaluations is is not an easy recor to write.
+When approached about writing a reference let enough to evaluate her/his qualifications.
+If yo than write general comments.
+Ask for the person's resume and/or list of activities and accomplishments.
+Discuss the person's objective with her/him, so that your letter can reflect their articulated goals.
+TYPE ALL LETTERS OF REFERENCE .
 The appearance of the letter is a reflection on both the candidate and you as the author.
-Appearance is often as critical as the content. - □ Begin with the candidate=s name and her/his request for a general or targeted recommendation letter.
-(See samples.) - □ Focus on your affiliation/relationship with the candidate, giving specific examples of relevant contacts, demonstrated skills and performance, and personal attributes. - □ Avoid use of characteristics that may be the basis of discrimination, such as: race, color, nationality, gender, religion, age, appearance, disability, marital status, or political viewpoint.
+Appearance is often as critical as the content.
+Begin with the candidate=s name and her/his request for a general or targeted recommendation letter.
+(See samples.)
+Focus on your affiliation/relationship with the candidate, giving specific examples of relevant contacts, demonstrated skills and performance, and personal attributes.
+Avoid use of characteristics that may be the basis of discrimination, such as: race, color, nationality gender, religion, age, appearance, disability, marital status, or political viewpoint.
 Avoid overused and general words such as: nice average decent satisfactory good reasonable fairly More effective words may be: articulate imaginative dependable intelligent cooperative creative efficient assertive expressive innovative observant significant

-- □ The following list of attributes, compiled by the National Association of Universitys & Employers, has been cited by employers as important in the selection process:
+- ☐ The following list of attributes, compiled by the National Association of Universities & Employers, has been cited by employers as important in the selection process:

 - 1) ability to communicate (oral and written); written communication ranges from full length research reports to effectiveness with e-mail and short memos

 - 2) demonstrated intelligence or proficiency in the field of study

 - 3) interpersonal skills and self-confidence

 - 4) demonstrated teamwork abilities

 - 5) initiative and responsibility

 - 6) demonstrated leadership

 - 7) high energy level

 - 8) imagination and creativity

 - 9) flexibility

 - 10) computer knowledge

 - 11) related experiential learning/internship

 - 12) ability to handle conflict

 - 13) motivation or goal achievement

 - 14) problem-solving/decision-making ability

-Sample of a "GENERAL" Recommendation (including format & content suggestions)
+Sample of a "GENERAL" Recommendation

+(including format & content suggestions)